-Faculty advisors
+Faculty Advisors

-Each student will be assigned a faculty member who will serve as an advisor during their academic career at UNMC.
+Each student is assigned a faculty advisor(s).
 Advisors serve as contacts for student questions or concerns.
 First and second-year students meet at least twice with their advisors during semester 1, and once during semesters 2, 3, and 4.
-Students will transition from their initial faculty advisor to a faculty capstone mentor during semesters 5, 6, or 7 as the doctoral capstone coordinator confirms their capstone selection.
-Students will work with their faculty capstone mentor during semester 8, meeting according to capstone course requirements.
+Students will change from their initial faculty advisor to a faculty capstone mentor during semesters 5, 6, 7, and 8, meeting according to capstone course requirements.

-Student attendance
+Student Attendance

-Regular attendance is required for all classes, laboratory sessions, Level I Fieldwork, Level II Fieldwork, and Doctoral Capstone.
-Please contact your instructor prior to class if you will be absent or tardy.
-Excessive absences will require a meeting with your advisor and may require an action plan.
+Regular attendance is required for all required classes, laboratory experiences, and clinical education experiences across the curriculum.
+Please contact your instructor with details.
+Excessive absences will require meeting with your advisor and/or the academic standards committee.

-Dress code
+Dress Code